Faerbit/MultiGPG/Readme.md

 ##Licence

-This is beerware, see LICENCE for details.
+This is work is licensed under the MIT license, see LICENSE for details.